artcore-c/Cerebrum/cerebrum-pi/CerebrumGUI/README.md

 ## Contributing

 CerebrumGUI is part of the Cerebrum distributed AI project.

-Contributions, bug reports, and feature requests are welcome.
+Bug reports, documentation fixes, and design suggestions related to the GUI are welcome.
+Please open an issue in the main Cerebrum repository to share feedback or report issues.

-See: [Cerebrum](../../README.md) main for contribution guidelines.
+See: [Cerebrum](../../README.md#contributing) README.md for contribution guidelines.

 ## Acknowledgments